Full Throttle (1995 video game)

 Full Throttle is a 1995 graphic adventure video game developed by LucasArts and designed by Tim Schafer.
 It was Schafer's first game as project lead and head writer and designer, after having worked on other LucasArts titles including The Secret of Monkey Island (1990), Monkey Island 2: LeChuck's Revenge (1991), and Day of the Tentacle (1993).
 Set in the near future, the story follows motorcycle gang leader Ben, who must clear his name after being framed for the murder of a beloved motorcycle manufacturing mogul.
-A remastered version of the game was developed by Double Fine Productions and was released in April 2017 for Windows, PlayStation 4 and PlayStation Vita, with later ports for iOS and Xbox One.
+A remastered version was developed by Double Fine Productions and was released in April 2017 for Windows, PlayStation 4 and PlayStation Vita, with later ports for iOS and Xbox One.

-Full Throttle was LucasArts' eleventh adventure game overall and the tenth to use the company's in-house game engine, SCUMM.
-It featured full-motion video and action sequences, using LucasArts' INSANE animation engine, which was previously utilized in Star Wars: Rebel Assault II: The Hidden Empire.
-It was the first LucasArts game to be distributed only on CD-ROM. as well as the last SCUMM game on MS-DOS.
-It also introduced a contextual pie menu through which the player controls interactions with objects and characters.
-In contrast to other computer games of the era, which mostly relied on in-house talent for their voice acting, Full Throttle used mostly professional voice actors, including Roy Conrad as Ben, Mark Hamill as the villainous Adrian Ripburger, Hamilton Camp as the elderly Malcolm Corley, and Kath Soucie as Ben's ally Maureen.
-It was one of the few LucasArts games to use licensed music, featuring songs by San Francisco-area rock band The Gone Jackals.
+Full Throttle was LucasArts' eleventh adventure game overall and the tenth to use the company's in-house game engine SCUMM.
+It featured full-motion video and action sequences, using LucasArts' INSANE animation engine.
+It was the first LucasArts game to be distributed only on CD-ROM.
+It introduced a contextual pie menu through which the player controls interactions with objects and characters.
+In contrast to other video games of the era, which mostly relied on in-house talent for their voice acting, Full Throttle used mostly professional voice actors, including Roy Conrad as Ben, Mark Hamill as the villainous Adrian Ripburger, Hamilton Camp as the elderly Malcolm Corley, and Kath Soucie as Ben's ally Maureen.
+It was one of the few LucasArts games to use licensed music, featuring songs by rock band The Gone Jackals.